Flexxkii/Steering-Wheel-API/readme.md

 * Make it easier to integrate into other projects.
 * Compatible with other steering wheel if they aren't.
 (Haven't tested)
 * Low priority, but maybe a nice interface for the demo.
+* Optimize code.

+## Changes

+* 0.1.0
+    * Initiale release

+* 0.1.1
+    * Added two new values
+        * steeringwheel.steering_procent & steeringwheel.steering_procent_50
+    * Optimized code to only do changes when values have changed instead of repeating the same values.
+    * Made steeringwheel object accessible outside it's function.

 ## Contributing